Program

 Main deliverables

-• Bench-air indoor node through ingest to parcel view
+• One bench-air indoor node through ingest and inference to parcel view

-• Evidence modes (local_only, local_plus_public, insufficient) with plain-language reasons
+• Evidence modes (local_only, local_plus_public, public_only, insufficient) with plain-language reasons

 • Contrastive explanations showing fused result vs public-only baseline